tiberiuzuld/angular-gridster2/README.md

   draggable: {
     enabled: false, // enable/disable draggable items
     ignoreContentClass: 'gridster-item-content', // default content class to ignore the drag event from
+    ignoreContent: false, // if true drag will start only from elements from `dragHandleClass`
+    dragHandleClass: 'drag-handler', // drag event only from this class.
+If `ignoreContent` is true.
     stop: undefined // callback when dragging an item stops.
 Accepts Promise return to cancel/approve drag.
     // Arguments: item, gridsterItem, event
   },